stackbit-projects/silvestru-site-f4da8/services.md

       - title: Hot emails
         subtitle: Have a subscriber base?
 Give them apple pie
         content: >
-          Do you have an email list but ask yourself questions such as: **what do I send them? why are they not reading/acting on what I send them? will they not unsubscribe after this one? how do I structure an email campaign efficiently?**
+          Do you have an email list? **Do you know what to send?
+Do you know why are they not reading/acting on what you send them?
+Are you worried about unsubscribes?
+Do you have a proven structure for email campaigns?**

-          Have no fear, Silvestru "Hot Emails Copywriter" is here!
-(Jesus I'm really scraping the bottom of the barrel here)
+          Yep, you guessed it, that's something I also do.
         video_embed_html: ''
         media_position: left
         media_width: fifty